Every small business owner wants to save money — and small business tax deductions are one way to do just that.

 Did you attend any seminars, workshops or classes in the past year that were designed to help you improve your job skills?
 Your work-related educational expenses may be deductible, especially if they’re required to keep up or renew a professional license.
 Remember, they have to be work-related.
 If you own a bar or cafe, you won’t be able to deduct skiing lessons.

-You already know that providing amazing goods and services isn’t enough to make your business succeed.
-You also need to advertise so your potential customers can find you.
-Advertising and marketing dollars can add up fast, but fortunately, they are all tax-deductible.
-This is great news as advertising and marketing is often of the biggest business expenses that small businesses need to deal with as they get off the ground.
+This is great news since advertising and marketing are often of the biggest business expenses that small businesses need to deal with as they get off the ground.
 Rest assured, you can deduct everything from flyers to billboards to business cards, and even a new website.
 Political advertising is the biggest exception to this rule.
 Those expenses are not deductible.

 Yes, your small business can donate to charity and take a deduction for it.
 It can donate supplies, money, or property to a recognized charity, but pay attention to the rules before you go crazy giving stuff away.
 Donations of your time don’t count, and you can’t wipe out your business income with donations.
 Also, check with the IRS before you make a charitable deduction to make sure the organization you want to support qualifies for the deduction.